Beneficial Owner vs Company Applicant: What's The Difference?

 Who is a Beneficial Owner?

 A beneficial owner is the individual who ultimately controls, owns, or benefits from a company, even if they are not listed as the legal owner.
 This person exercises significant control over the company’s decisions, operations, or financial assets.
-Most jurisdictions define a beneficial owner as anyone who owns 25% or more of a company’s equity or voting rights, or who otherwise exercises substantial influence over the company.
+Most jurisdictions define a beneficial owner as anyone who owns 25% or more of a company’s equity or voting rights or who otherwise exercises substantial influence over the company.

-Identifying the beneficial owner is essential for regulatory compliance, particularly in Anti-Money Laundering (AML) and Know Your Customer (KYC) processes.
+Identifying the beneficial owner is essential for regulatory compliance, particularly in Anti-Money Laundering (AML) and Know Your Client (KYC) processes.
 By ensuring transparency, beneficial ownership reporting helps authorities like FinCEN combat illicit activities like tax evasion, money laundering, and terrorist financing.

 Who is a Company Applicant?

 On the other hand, the company applicant plays a different but equally important role.
-The company applicant is the person who was responsible for submitting the necessary formation documents to the secretary of state when the company was established.
+The company applicant is the person responsible for submitting the necessary formation documents to the secretary of state when the company was established.
 In other words, the company applicant is the first point of contact for filing the company’s official paperwork.

 Typically, the company applicant is a professional assisting with company formation.
 This could be a lawyer, accountant, or company formation agent.
 Their job is to ensure that the legal documents are accurate and submitted in compliance with local regulations.
 Although they facilitate the process, the company applicant does not usually hold any ownership or control over the company itself.